faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 where the interested reader can find more complete explanations and a full set of references to explained used concepts and methods.

 This use-case is presented using the Matlab toolbox, but all commands have direct counterparts in Python and all that is presented here can be done also in Python.
+See the [python tutorial](/tutorial/python-intro/) for more information on how to install and use the Python toolbox.

 ### Outline
 1. [Introduction](#introduction)